leroykayanda/ip-reverser/docs/app-setup.md

 7. argo_path
 8. argo_server

-- modify aws_iam_policy.policy in ip-reverser/terraform/misc.tf with the appropriate IAM permissions for the app.
+- modify aws_iam_policy.policy in ip-reverser/terraform/misc.tf with the appropriate IAM permissions for the app while using the principle of least privilege.
+This app needs the secretsmanager:GetSecretValue and secretsmanager:DescribeSecret IAM permissions to allow it retrieve secrets from AWS secrets manager.
 - run terraform init and terraform apply

 **Pipeline setup**